Aquanite/libhydrix/README.md

 # libhydrix

-**libhydrix** is a powerful, modular C++ library designed to provide various utilities and functionalities essential for building robust applications.
-The library is organized into several distinct modules, each focusing on a specific aspect of application development.
+**libhydrix** is a powerful, modular C++ library designed to provide various utilities and functionalities essential for building a Limine OS.
+The library is organized into several distinct modules, each focusing on a specific aspect of OS development.
 This modular design allows developers to easily include only the components they need, ensuring a lightweight and efficient implementation.

 ## Modules